chaijs/chai-change/README.md

 Many test runners - for instance [mocha](https://github.com/mochajs/mocha) - support simply returning promises from `it()` or `test()` blocks to support asynchronous tsts. chai-change supports this style.

-If your runner doesn't support returning promises, you can use the `.then()` method to call a callback based API etc (or use `callback:` as in the error-first callback docs below.

 ```javascript

 it("creates a user", () => {